singnet/TUI/README.md

 windows_run.bat
 ```

+Upon the chocolatey dependancy install
+   - Restart your command prompt.
+Upon the python dependancy install
+   - Restart your machine.
+Ensure you pay attention to the terminal output.
+Chocolatey will let you know if you need to restart your command prompt, restart your machine, or if the install has failed and needs to be done manually.

 **NOTE:**

 First startup will take longer than usual, as the script will check and install base dependancies, generate a virtual environment and install the python requirements.
 The scripts are simple and commented, please read through them so you understand what is being done on your machine.